How to become a childminder

 Registration

-For this, you'll usually need:
+For this, you'll usually need to complete:

 - a home-based childcare course that covers the Early Years Foundation Stage framework